-Rather than turn the lay office into a ‘minor order’, a Reformed solution might give lay ministers importance by their relation to what the church “does”– namely, the worship of God– leaving political and temporal concerns secondary.
-Unfortunately, what has prevailed since the late 19th century is the reversal of the political to spiritual, replacing God’s elective grace with civil good.
+Unfortunately, what has prevailed since the late 19th century is not exactly an understanding of the Altar as a Levitical type but the politicization of ‘work’.
 Thus, the Clerk’s office (and later Holy Orders) were redefined in terms of justice or what ought to be “fair work” rather than sticking to a Levitical order centered around the Altar as a place revealing the ‘everlasting’ atonement.
-This left a gap that neo-marxists opportunistically filled with demands for ‘equal treatment’.
-The marxist implications of ‘fair work’ behind functionalist definitions should be obvious.
+This left a gap that neo-marxists filled with demands for ‘equal treatment’.
+The marxist implications of ‘fair work’ that often accompany functionalistic definitions should be more clear.